 Michigan attorney general announces charges against 16 "false electors"

-(CBS DETROIT) - Michigan Attorney General Dana Nessel announced Tuesday the charges against 16 people accused of being part of a false electors scheme in the 2020 general election.
+(CBS DETROIT) - Michigan Attorney General Dana Nessel announced Tuesday felony charges against 16 people accused of being part of a false electors scheme in the 2020 general election.

-Each person is charged with one count of conspiracy to commit forgery, two counts of forgery, one count of conspiracy to commit uttering and publishing, one count of conspiracy to commit election law forgery, and two counts of election law forgery.
+Each person is charged with one count of conspiracy to commit forgery, two counts of forgery, one count of conspiracy to commit uttering and publishing, one count of uttering and publishing, one count of conspiracy to commit election law forgery, and two counts of election law forgery.

 Among those charged is Meshawn Maddock, the former co-chair of the Michigan Republican Party, according to a press release.
 Maddock's husband, Rep. Matt Maddock, serves on the Michigan House of Representatives.